 - Make sure it reflects your brand.
 If you are creating calm wellness videos, you don’t want heavy metal thrashing about in the background!

 Now comes the trickier part… finding the perfect intro music for your videos!

 Most people’s first thought is to try to find some free music to use.
 However, this can lead to poor quality music that will instantly turn your viewer off.
 Also, you could cause copyright drama if you don’t have permission to use the music.
 Royalty free music online is a popular option, but once again, this doesn’t mean it is copyright free and that you should use it.

 Your best option is to license your music properly through a company such as Audiosocket.
 Starting at $10 a month, you can have unlimited access to over 80,000 tracks!
 With various genres and moods, it couldn’t be easier to find music to match the content in your videos.
-Start your 7-day free trial now!
+Get started now!